Bryan Edwards Player Prop Bets for the NFL Playoffs | Las Vegas vs. Cincinnati 1/15/2022

 Season Stats

-- Edwards has collected 571 receiving yards (33.6 per game) and three touchdowns, reeling in 34 passes on 59 targets this year.
+- Edwards has put together a 571-yard season so far (33.6 yards per game) with three touchdowns, reeling in 34 passes on 59 targets.

-- Edwards has been the target of 9.4% (59 total) of his team's 628 passing attempts this season.
+- Edwards has been the target of 59 of his team's 628 passing attempts this season, or 9.4% of the target share.

-- With eight targets in the red zone this season, Edwards has been on the receiving end of 10.4% of his team's 77 red zone pass attempts.
+- Edwards (eight red zone targets) has been the recipient of 10.4% of his team's 77 red zone pass attempts.

 - The Raiders have thrown the ball in 60.3% of their plays from scrimmage this year while staying on the ground 39.7% of the time.
 This offensive attack ranks 17th in the NFL in points scored.